← Back to Learning Center

 Can you 3-bet from the big blind?

 Yes.
 Big blind defense against an open is a mix of call, fold, and 3-bet.
 BB 3-bet ranges tend to be polarized — strong hands (QQ+, AK) plus bluffs (suited Ax, low suited connectors), with few marginal hands.
+Vs a BTN open, BB 3-bet frequency can be as high as 13-15%.

 Is 3-betting the same as re-raising?